A Successful Lead Follow-Up Process for Life & Health Insurance Agents

 Combining workflow automation with your industry-specific agency management system (AMS) gives you the power to ensure timely follow-ups happen in your sales process.

-In AgencyBloc, our workflow automation component is called Automated Workflow.
-Using Automated Workflow, you can create alerts that notify you instantly when a new lead comes in, whether it’s:
+AgencyBloc’s insurance workflow automation component is called Automated Workflow.
+Using Automated Workflow, you can create alerts that notify you instantly when a new lead comes in, whether it’s a:

 - Website lead form submission